a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### Why is my Book vs SKU variance so high?

 **Answer:**
-High Book vs SKU variance on your **Inventory Recap Report (IRR)** indicates significant shrink in your store or department.
+High Book vs SKU variance on your **Inventory Recap Report (IRR)** indicates significant shrink risk in your store or department.
 Start by reviewing the IRR to identify which specific departments are driving the variance.
 Common causes include theft (external or internal), inventory inaccuracy (counting errors, on-hand adjustments), receiving errors, markdown mistakes, or failure to process damaged merchandise properly.

 **Investigation Steps:**
-1. **Review your IRR Dashboard** - Identify which departments show the highest Book vs SKU variance
+1. **Review your IRR Dashboard** - Identify which departments show the highest Book vs SKU variance, review the AI insights for support.
 2. **Check for theft patterns** - Review AP reports and camera footage for high-shrink items in those departments
 3. **Review inventory accuracy** - Compare recent cycle counts, look for on-hand adjustment patterns
 4. **Audit recent transactions** - Check markdowns, receiving, and transfers for errors in affected departments